-The first self-powered mobile dental clinic in New Zealand launched this month and will benefit many families living in remote areas of the North Shore and beyond.
+The first self-powered mobile dental clinic in Waitemata launched this month and will benefit many families living in remote areas of the North Shore and beyond.

 The Well Foundation, with its sponsors, The Trusts, The Trusts Community Foundation, Hector Trust and Sir John Logan Campbell Residuary Estate, raised $261,538 for the Auckland Regional Dental Service’s (ARDS) mobile clinic.